Housing initiatives and strategies

 Formerly known as the Public Housing Garden Competition, the Pride in your Place awards are open to all public housing tenants in urban and remote areas of the Northern Territory.

-Tenants are eligible to win a monthly prize of a $200 gift voucher and a certificate signed by the Minister for Housing and Homelands.
+Tenants are eligible to win a monthly prize of a $200 gift voucher and a certificate signed by the Minister for Housing, Local Government and Community Development.

-The monthly awards are designed to recognise and thank tenants who look after their garden and maintain their property.
+The monthly awards are designed to recognise and thank tenants who look after home and garden and maintain their property.

-Tenants can be nominated any time during the year by a staff member from Territory Families, Housing and Communities.
+Tenants can be nominated any time during the year by a staff member from the Department of Housing, Local Government and Community Development.

-So whether a tenant has an arid garden, their fruit trees are at their best in the wet, or their pot plants are in top shape in the dry - any public housing tenant is in with a chance to be one of our monthly winners.
+So whether a tenant has a sparkling clean kitchen, their fruit trees are at their best in the wet, or their pot plants are in top shape in the dry - any public housing tenant is in with a chance to be one of our monthly winners.

 To find out more, contact your local housing tenancy officer.